uni-courses/AE4874-I-Fundamentals-of-Astrodynamics/README.md

 1. The complete course planning.
 (It automatically compiles a pdf with the planning, and more importantly, it automatically generates all the taskwarrior commands to add your tasks to your tasklist (taskwarrior).)
 2. Old exam solutions templates, the actual solutions are in a private repo shared with collaborators.test

+Below are 3 explenations:
+ 0. How to add yourself as collaborator to the list.
+ 1. How to request a review of your solution
+ 2. How to use Texworks for off-line latex editing (You can also just import to overleaf if you want.)

 # Add yourself as collaborator.
 Short:
 0. git- fork,